alzwded/JakVM/IS.md

 | LRI           | 0b 11 11 00 10 | 0bVVRRRRRR |
 | SRI           | 0b 11 11 00 11 | 0bVVRRRRRR |

-* LDI: The value from address LSB register + immediate value is loaded in MSB register
+* LDI: The value from address LSB register + immediate value is loaded in MSB register, high byte
-* STI: The value from LSB register is stored at location read from MSB register + immediate value
+* STI: The value from LSB register is stored at location read from MSB register + immediate value, high byte
-* LRI: The value located at address LSB register + middle register + immediate value is loaded into MSB register
+* LRI: The value located at address LSB register + middle register + immediate value is loaded into MSB register, high byte
-* SRI: The value from LSB register is stored at address middle register + MSB register + immediate value
+* SRI: The value from LSB register is stored at address middle register + MSB register + immediate value, high byte

 0xF4 - 0xF7 Range, 3 bytes: Immediate Memory Instructions